Westley-Foster/WFoster_CS408_Module2/README.md

 To run the tests for the project in VSCode, you should first have the VSCode Live Server extension installed.
-Once you do, start the Live Preview server by using the command ">Live Preview: Start Server" in the command bar at top of the IDE.
+Once you do, start the Live Preview server by using the command ">Live Preview: Start Server" in the command bar at top of the VSCode IDE.
 Once the Live Preview server is started, run the command

 ```bash
 npm run test